 My ultimate goal was to be creative every day, even if it was just for 15 minutes.
 So I needed ideas to be able to bring creativity back into my life.
 For me that included painting, scrapbooking, and other crafting projects into my life.

 I found that by implementing the strategies below I was able to bring creativity back into my life on a more regular basis.
 These methods are ones that I have learned from my friends, other bloggers, and crafting gurus.
 I tried many of these methods over the last year and it has helped me to be more creative more often.
 So without further ado, here are the 10 Ways to Bring Creativity Back Into Your Life.

 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link, I will earn a small commission to help keep my blog up and running but it won’t cost you a penny more).
 Click here to read my full disclosure policy.

 Both SkillShare and CreativeBug offer great content to learn new skills and create projects for a monthly subscription cost.
 They both offer a variety of content and work at your own pace classes and projects.
 This helps to jump on and work in the creative time within your own schedule.

-Right now SkillShare is offering 2 free months of premium if you sign up through my referral link.
-Two months free, no questions asked and if you don’t like it, you can cancel at anytime.
+SkillShare is offering 2 months of premium membership for only $0.99 if you sign up through my referral link.
+Two months for only a dollar!
+That gives you a lot of time to try as many classes as you want.
 CreativeBug currently offers a 2 week trial and has a variety of subscription options after your trial is over.

 You can also find great tutorials on YouTube, Pinterest, and other blogs for free.
 Whatever skill you want to learn and practice, you can usually find it online.
 Working on your passion using online resources makes it easier to fit into your schedule.
 You can learn right in your home anytime.